-Students may use the printers located in the library, the ISS room, or room 410 with teachers' permission during class or breaks.
+Students may use the printers located in the library, and other areas around the building with teachers' permission during class or breaks.
 Students will be monitored for the number of pages they will be allowed to print during the course of the school year.
 Students will be warned if he/she engages in excessive printing.
 If excessive printing continues after a warning, it may result in usage fees for the student.
 Students who want to print on a home printer may ask the Technology Help Desk to help add their printer to the laptop computer.